Khaw Boon Wan

 Khaw Boon Wan (许文远 (Khó͘ Bûn-oán); born 8 December 1952) is a Malaysian-born Singaporean former politician who served as Minister for Transport between 2015 and 2020, Minister for National Development between 2011 and 2015, and Minister for Health between 2003 and 2011.
-A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Moulmein division of Tanjong Pagar GRC between 2001 and 2006, and the Sembawang division of Sembawang GRC between 2006 and 2020.
+A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP), as part of a PAP team, representing the Moulmein division of Tanjong Pagar Group Representation Constituency (GRC) between 2001 and 2006, and the Sembawang division of Sembawang GRC between 2006 and 2020.

 Following his retirement from politics in 2020, Khaw has been serving the chairman of SPH Media Trust, a not-for-profit media entity set up by Singapore Press Holdings (SPH) after it underwent a restructuring of its media operations in 2021.

 During his political career, Khaw was noted for being appointed to ministerial portfolios which deal with wedge issues such as housing and transport, thus earning himself the moniker "Mr. Fix-it".

-Early life and career
+Early life and education

-Born in Penang to a Malaysian Chinese family, Khaw moved to Singapore in 1977 and began his career in the Singapore Civil Service, working at the Ministry of Health.
+Born in Penang to a Malaysian Chinese family, Khaw was the seventh of eight children.